 The Day of the Lord

-This article, written February 2023, is a spin-off to our Introduction to the Book of Joel.
-In the ninth century BC, God sent a plague of locust to devastate the land of Judah as judgment for their evil doings.
+This article, written February 2023 (updated October 2023), is a spin-off to our Introduction to the Book of Joel, although it could have also been written in association with several other books of the OT prophets who wrote of the day of the Lord (see also Introductions to Amos and Zephaniah).
+In the ninth century BC, Joel prophesied that God would sent a plague of locusts to devastate the land of Judah as judgment for their evil doings.
 He then had pity and restored the people when they repented.
 This series of events foreshadows the coming of the great Day of the Lord.

-So, what is this mysterious day?
+So, what is this mysterious day that is prefigured by these past events?
 Is it one specific day or a series of events spanning an unknown unit of time?
 When will the events happen?
 In simplest terms, we can describe the day of the Lord as a future historical day or time that God will personally intervene in human affairs to set all things right, punish the wicked, exalt the faithful, and establish His righteous rule.